samsam3232/samsam3232.github.io/content/authors/admin/_index.md

 I began my academic journey in the [Adi Lautman Interdisciplinary Program for Outstanding Students](https://en.wikipedia.org/wiki/Adi_Lautman_Interdisciplinary_Program_for_Outstanding_Students) and I took classes in many faculties (mainly neurology, psychology, philosophy, biology but also economics, history, education...).
 My research interest are therefore diverse and I have a few ongoing projects apart from my main PhD research:
-- A project in literature to improve creativity of LLMs (with the participation of the Israeli author Etgar Keret)
+- A project about consciousness and LLMs
 - Projects in economy/game theory
 I am always open to new collaborations and exploring new fields so feel free to reach out.